Stewardship of Play

 - Their energy extends the play longer and makes it more interesting to continue.

-This positive energy feeds that third Refinement phase of play.
+This positive energy feeds and sustains Invention, that third phase of play.

 I compare my own work with that of others.